Can an ATV Flip? Common Causes and How to Avoid It

 3. When Driving on a Sidehill (Sidehilling)

 Sidehilling is when you ride across the side of a hill.
-If you ride on a sidehill that is too steep, the ATV may flip on its side (downhill) with little to no warning in advance.
+If you ride on a too steep sidehill, the ATV may flip on its side (downhill) with little to no warning in advance.
 If possible, avoid crossing the side of a hill altogether.
 If crossing a sidehill is unavoidable, apply these precautions:

 How Not to Flip an ATV When Driving on a Sidehill:

-• Never attempt crossing a hill that is too steep for your comfort level and previous riding experience.
+• Never attempt crossing a hill too steep for your comfort level and previous riding experience.

 • If riding with a passenger, have the passenger dismount the ATV before crossing the hill with only the rider onboard.
 The passenger should walk across the hill.